ckafrouni/baash/README.md

 Baash is a basic implementation of a bash-like shell.
 It supports a few basic builtin commands like `cd`, `exit`, `clear`, and `pwd`.

+> :warning: **Warning**: This project is for educational purposes only and is not intended for production use.

 ## Example

 Here is an example of how to use Baash: